 If you look for the original article now, you won’t find it online.
 The website has been suspended and any concerns over the reported link between the vaccine and female fertility seem not to have made a dent in the global vaccination program.
 That might have been the end of the story were it not for social media, where fake news spreads fast.

 Before the post and the website hosting it were pulled down, people had screenshotted the headline and liked and shared it thousands of times on Facebook, Instagram, and Twitter.
-Understandably people were beginning to worry.
+Understandably, people were beginning to worry.

 Covid vaccines and pregnancy—is there a risk?

-Dr Patrick O’Brien, a London-based consultant obstetrician (OB/GYN) and VP at the UK’s Royal College of Obstetricians and Gynaecologists, explains that there is nothing in the vaccines that’s likely to be harmful during pregnancy, because they’re not live vaccines—that is, they don’t contain any of the live disease, so they can’t cause Covid.
+Dr Patrick O’Brien, a London-based consultant obstetrician (OB/GYN) and VP at the UK’s Royal College of Obstetricians and Gynaecologists (opens in new tab), explains that there is nothing in the vaccines that’s likely to be harmful during pregnancy, because they’re not live vaccines—that is, they don’t contain any of the live disease, so they can’t cause Covid.

-“We have decades of experience of giving ‘killed’ vaccines, like whooping cough or flu, in pregnancy and those have all been shown to be safe,” he says.
+“We have decades of experience of giving ‘killed’ vaccines, like whooping cough or flu, in pregnancy and those have all been shown to be safe,” he explains.
 “At the moment, all the evidence we have—and it's accumulating rapidly—is that these vaccines seem to be safe in pregnancy.”

 In the US, the vaccines were approved for pregnant people from the outset, and the American College of Obstetricians and Gynecologists (ACOG) “recommends that pregnant individuals have access to Covid-19 vaccines”.

-An ACOG spokesperson said, “While limited safety data specific to use of Covid-19 vaccines in pregnancy are available, to date there are no data to indicate that the vaccines should be contraindicated, and no safety signals were generated in studies.
+An ACOG spokesperson said, “While limited safety data specific to the use of Covid-19 vaccines in pregnancy are available, to date there are no data to indicate that the vaccines should be contraindicated, and no safety signals were generated in studies.